moja-global/mentorship/google-summer-of-code/reproducible-data-science.md

 | -------------                          | ------------              | ------------- | -----------              |
 |  Hard  |  High  | Docker, Python, DVC, CML  | [@aornugent](https://github.com/aornugent); [andrew@moja.global](andrew@moja.global)}} |

 moja global's community run earth system simulations to track the flow of carbon in the forestry and land sectors.
-Models are calibrated to account climate, forest types, disturbances like fires or hurricanes and land-use transitions.
+Models are calibrated to account for climate, forest types, disturbances (like fires, or hurricanes and so on) and land-use transitions.

 We aim to make these simulations trivially reproducible by streamlining the workflow of data scientists that use our software.
 We provide pre-built containers with versioned code but do not yet apply this process to our data.
 Members of the FLINTcloud project aim to add Data version control (DVC) and Continuous machine learning (CML) to our deployment scenario templates.